-Pages 112, step 15: One question that lots of students ask is when should they (or do they ever need to) expand a compound shape as on page 112, step 15.
+Page 108, step 15: One question that lots of students ask is when should they (or do they ever need to) expand a compound shape as on page 108, step 15.
 A good rule of thumb is when you need to edit the shape further by combining it with other shapes or you need to be able to edit the anchor points of the combined shape, it's a good idea to expand.
 Other reasons may include applying certain effects, creating a compound shape with another object, or creating slices for a web project from the content bounding box, for example.

-Draw inside mode
+Using the Draw Inside mode

-Pages 112-113: The draw inside mode can be a bit tricky.
+Pages 108-109: The draw inside mode can be a bit tricky.
 Essentially the large ellipse becomes a clipping mask for a green rectangle and a gray triangle.
 All of the same rules apply as working with clipping masks.
-On page 114, step 2, remind students that they are in Outline mode, so they need to select content by their strokes (since there are no fills).
-Also, in step 6, when they send the content behind the house, their sidewalk (gray triangle) may not be in the proper position.
+In step 7 (page 110), when students send the content behind the house, their sidewalk (gray triangle) may not be in the proper position.
 Take them through how to double-click the gray triangle to enter Isolation mode, and select the gray triangle to reposition it while in Outline mode.